JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_path_1a29790c28710ec0e64b48c2f4edd0b08c.md

 ## Parameters
 * *in* **pos**

-    The iterator pointing to the name node to be removed.
+    The iterator to the name node to be removed.

 ## Return value
-Returns one iterator pointing to the next name node of the removed name node when iterating nodes.
+Returns one iterator to the next name node of the removed name node when iterating nodes.

 ## Valid Usage
 * `pos` must points to a valid name node in the path.